Tokkiu/simple_chess/README.rst

  [ 0.
 1. -1. -1.
 1. 0.
 0. -1.]
  [ 1.
 0. 1. -1.
 1. -1.
 1. 0.]]

-AI is 1, Human is -1, 0 is the positions haven't been placed.
+The first hand is 1, and the second hand is -1, 0 is the positions haven't been placed.

 Features
 --------